-All Payment, Leave and Termination pay items with the payment type Not Reported should not be reported to the ATO.
+All Payment, Leave and Termination pay items with the payment type Not Reported are correctly categorised.

 - ☐ All pay items assigned to the Allowances Overtime Meal payment type are for payments in excess of the ATO reasonable amount. - ☐ All pay items assigned to the Allowances Travel and Accommodation payment type are for payments in excess of the ATO reasonable amount. - □ All pay items assigned to Gross Payments do not belong in any other category (i.e., a bonus pay item would normally be reported under Bonuses and Commissions, not Gross). - ☐ All other pay items have had their payment types reviewed and confirmed.